jnozzi/cocoadev.com/markdown/GettingTheColorUnderTheCursor.md

 @end

 The origin (0,0) point is at the bottom left of the screen.
-The method uses the General/QuickDraw function General/GetCPixel() so you may need to add the framework if you get compilation errors.
+The method uses the QuickDraw function GetCPixel() so you may need to add the framework if you get compilation errors.
 Here's an example on how to use it:

-    General/NSColor *color;
+    NSColor *color;
-color = General/[NSColor colorOnScreenAtPoint:General/[NSEvent mouseLocation]];
+color = [NSColor colorOnScreenAtPoint:[NSEvent mouseLocation]];

-Have fun! -- General/RyanBates
+Have fun! -- RyanBates

-*Unfortunately, General/QuickDraw is deprecated in Mac OS X 10.4.
+*Unfortunately, QuickDraw is deprecated in Mac OS X 10.4.
 So an alternate approach might be better.*

 Quickdraw is deprecated precisely because something like this is possible: for QD to read the pixel, the Compositing Manager has to flatten the whole screen, read the pixel (from video mem if QE is used), and then continue.
 That's expensive.

 ----

 Actually Ryans Code is extremely fast compared to this
-    - (General/NSColor *)colorOnScreenAtPoint:(General/NSPoint)point
+    - (NSColor *)colorOnScreenAtPoint:(NSPoint)point
 {
-	General/NSRect screenRect = General/[[[NSScreen screens] objectAtIndex:0] frame];
-	General/NSWindow *window = General/[[NSWindow alloc] initWithContentRect:screenRect
+	NSRect screenRect = [[[NSScreen screens] objectAtIndex:0] frame]; NSWindow *window = [[NSWindow alloc] initWithContentRect:screenRect
-												   styleMask:General/NSBorderlessWindowMask backing:General/NSBackingStoreNonretained
+												   styleMask:NSBorderlessWindowMask backing:NSBackingStoreNonretained
 													   defer:NO];
-	[window setLevel:General/NSScreenSaverWindowLevel + 100];
+	[window setLevel:NSScreenSaverWindowLevel + 100];
 	[window setHasShadow:NO];
 	[window setAlphaValue:0.0];
 	[window orderFront:self];
-	[window setContentView:General/[[[NSView alloc] initWithFrame:screenRect] autorelease]];
+	[window setContentView:[[[NSView alloc] initWithFrame:screenRect] autorelease]];
-	General/window contentView] lockFocus];
+	window contentView] lockFocus];
-    [[NSColor *pixelColor = General/NSReadPixel(point); //point is of type General/NSPoint and has the value of the position where you want to read the color
+    [[NSColor *pixelColor = NSReadPixel(point); //point is of type NSPoint and has the value of the position where you want to read the color
     [[window contentView] unlockFocus];
 	[window orderOut:self];
 	[window close];